opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 In both cases the Flipbook window tools can be used, and its appearance can be customized (see  :ref:`Using the Flipbook <using_the_flipbook>`  ).

-.. note:: If the computer performance worsens during the preview process of raster animation levels, try activating the **Minimize Raster Memory Fragmentation** option in the Preferences  →  General dialog (see  :ref:`Optimizing the Memory Usage <optimizing_the_memory_usage>`  ).
+.. note:: If the computer performance worsens during the preview process of raster animation levels, try activating the **Minimize Raster Memory Fragmentation** option in the Preferences...  →  General dialog section (see  :ref:`Optimizing the Memory Usage <optimizing_the_memory_usage>`  ).

 .. _previewing_frames_in_the_viewer: